Give thanks with a taste of Thanksgiving trivia perfect for your holiday celebration trivia night!

 Explanation: President Franklin D. Roosevelt confirmed Thanksgiving as the fourth Thursday of November in 1941.

-25. What is the official name of the Thanksgiving holiday in Canada?
+15. What is the official name of the Thanksgiving holiday in Canada, and when is it celebrated?

 Answer: Thanksgiving Day (celebrated on the second Monday of October)